Southern Soul Food Christmas Side Dishes

 • Pour the syrup glaze over the sweet potatoes.

-• Serve Christmas candied yams right away, and enjoy!
+• Once the marshmallows have melted, serve right away, and enjoy!

 Video